Kenbil1119/winmingle-low_level_programming/README.md

-his irectories is to contain all low level programming (c), files, directories, and codes
+This Directory is to contain all low level programming (c), files, directories, and codes